crdcpythonclub/pytesseract/README.md

-*This is a forked repo from original Python-tesseract written by Matthias Lee* *BUG FIXING and API changes in this repo*
+*This is a forked repo from original Python-tesseract written by Matthias Lee * *for BUG FIXING*

 # Python-tesseract